ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-architecture.md

 | System Settings app      | GTK4          | [Gtk.Accessible](https://docs.gtk.org/gtk4/iface.Accessible.html) |
 | App Center               | Flutter       | [Flutter API](https://docs.flutter.dev/ui/accessibility-and-internationalization/accessibility) |
 | Software and Updates     | GTK3          | [ATK](https://docs.gtk.org/atk/) |

+## Screen reader and speech synthethis

+Speech synthesizers converts text to human-sounding speech.
+Typically, they are offered as a backend for screen readers, but they can also be used as standalone programs.
+Orca is the default screen reader on Ubuntu Desktop. eSpeak and Speech Dispatcher are the speech synthesizers that Orca depends on.
+When Orca identifies the text, it passes it to the Speech Dispatcher for speech synthesis; the Speech Dispatcher then passes the synthesized speech to eSpeak, which plays the sound.

+### Orca

+Orca is screen reading software for vision impaired and blind users.

+Orca is preinstalled on Ubuntu Desktop and can be enabled and used out-of-box.
+To learn how to configure Orca, go to [Read the screen aloud](../how-to/accessibility/read-screen-aloud.md).

+### BRLTTY

+The Orca screen reader can display the user interface on a refreshable Braille display.
+It uses the BRLTTY service, which provides access to the Linux console for a blind person using a refreshable Braille display.

+As Orca, BRLTTY is preinstalled and can be enabled and used without any additional configurations, see [Read the screen in Braille](../how-to/accessibility/read-screen-in-braille.md).

+### eSpeak

+eSpeak is a speech synthesizer that supports English. eSpeak can be used as a standalalone tool or as a backend component for screen readers, see [eSpeak website](https://espeak.sourceforge.net/)

+### Speech dispatcher

+Speech dispatcher is a device-independent high-level interface for speech synthesis.
+It can be used by other software and hardware speech synthesizers as a backend, see [Speech Dispatcher website](https://freebsoft.org/speechd).

+Therefore, Speech Dispatcher is the layer that allows you to switch between TTS solutions.

+## On-screen keyboards

+### GNOME on-screen keyboard

+Ubuntu Desktop comes with a GNOME on-screen keyboard preinstalled, it is the on-screen keyboard that we recommend for Desktop.
+To start using it, see [How to use an on-screen keyboard](../how-to/accessibility/use-an-on-screen-keyboard).